dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

 ### Adding and editing statuses

-From your project's Responses page, press the Edit button just above the list of statuses.
+From your project's Responses page, press the Edit button to the right of the &ldquo;Statuses&rdquo; header.

 ![Button to edit statuses.](../images/status_1.png)